SofijaErkin/basic-tool-mac/linux/terminal_login_samba_between_vm_and_host.md

     NetBIOS over TCP disabled -- no workgroup available

+matter: I do not know!

+The trouble became to

+(Trouble-4: `NetBIOS over TCP disabled -- no workgroup available`).

 Notice: -----------------------------------------------------------------------

 If you want to mount the share folder in the current VM, please just use